How it works

 Can I connect multiple Shopify stores?

 Yes.
-Add a separate integration for each store under Settings > Integrations.
+Add a separate integration for each store under Tools > Integrations.
 Each connection is managed independently with its own property mappings and sync settings.

 What Shopify permissions does Cernel need?